oceanprotocol/ocean-node/env.md

 - `LOG_CONSOLE`: Write logs to the console.
 Default is `false`, but becomes `true` if neither `LOG_FILES` or `LOG_DB` are set.
 - `LOG_FILES`: Write logs to files.
 Default is `false`
 - `LOG_DB`: Write logs to noSQL database.
 Default is `false`
+- `EXPRESS_TIMEOUT`: The time in milliseconds before the express server will send a 408 request timed out response.
+Default: 150000

 ## HTTP